-Earlier this year, Toronto Public Library successfully completed a two-year project, funded by the Ministry of Tourism, Culture and Sport, designed to support public libraries across Ontario in their provision of technology services.
+In 2018, Toronto Public Library successfully completed a two-year project, funded by the Ministry of Tourism, Culture and Sport, designed to support public libraries across Ontario in their provision of technology services.
 The outcome of the project is the Bridge Technology Services Assessment Toolkit - a software-based solution for gathering and analyzing data - for libraries to easily assess the need for technology services in their communities, measure the outcomes they deliver, and benchmark those outcomes against other libraries across the province.
-TPL has reviewed initial findings from the project with Ministry staff, and I attach a recently completed relevant report.
+TPL provided Ministry staff with a full report in 2018 on the Library's findings.

-The year 2018 is the third of the Library's four-year strategic plan Expanding Access, Increasing Opportunity, Building Connections (see attached).
-There has been substantial progress made over the past three years with the following six strategic priorities:
+The year 2019 is the last of the Library's four-year strategic plan Expanding Access, Increasing Opportunity, Building Connections.
+There has been substantial progress made over the past four years with the following six strategic priorities: